‘They had to come out of the closet:’ Women and seniors in Georgia rally behind Biden

 “We are seeing slippage all across the board, except for White working-class men,” the GOP strategist added.
 “The president’s team did not take Georgia serious early enough.”

 The change is evident in Marietta, where Levy first ran in 2006 for the same House seat that Ghazal is now seeking.
 A longshot, she challenged Republican Matt Dollar-- who first assumed office in 2003 -- and lost, and then challenged him unsuccessfully again and again.
-In what was essentially a one-person operation in which Levy traversed the district, waving her campaign signs at intersections and knocking on doors in what she described as mostly unfriendly territory.
+In what was essentially a one-person operation, Levy traversed the district, waving her campaign signs at intersections and knocking on doors in what she described as mostly unfriendly territory.

 Levy recalls nasty notes left on the windshield of her car, a man in Seven Springs who shook her hand and upon learning she was a Democrat said ‘Eww,’ and another man who instructed her friends to tell her to move out of Cobb County “because she didn’t belong there,” according to Levy.